williampiat3/ImprovingPSRemotePlay/README.md

 ## Introduction
 This guide will allow you to improve your experience of PS remote play, reduce the load of Sony's servers and tap into the world of raspberry pi while sitting on your couch and playing your PS4 or 5 from anywhere.
 Hooked already?
 Well, here's how to do it:
 As I wasn't able to find online the full explanation on how to solve this problem.
 My brother and I decided to note down the steps that allowed us to completely tackle some issues with the PS remote play.
 PlayStation gives an amazing feature to all its users by enabling them to [play on their PlayStation from afar](https://remoteplay.dl.playstation.net/remoteplay/lang/en/index.html).
 My brother and I discovered this functionality during the quarantines in Europe for the Coronavirus.
 Thanks to it we were able to both play the PlayStation (not at the same time of course) while being physically separated.
+As we are both owners of the PS4 this is not in violation of the terms of use of the PS remote play.
-To put it simple the feature allows you to stream your ps4 on any device, your computer for instance.
+To put it simple the remote play feature allows you to stream your PS4 on any device, your computer for instance.
 As this is streaming, you don't need huge specs on the client devices ([here are the ones for windows](https://remoteplay.dl.playstation.net/remoteplay/lang/gb/ps4_win.html) as an example), just a solid connection (15 Mb/s according to Sony's website).
 You can test your speed by making a speed test.
 Although this tool is incredible and useful, it has a few drawbacks:
-When playing remotely locally (i.e., on the same network):
+When using it in your home network(ie same network than the PS4):
 * There are no connectivity issues and it works very well, capped at 720p and 30fps per second for a regular ps4 and, 1080p and 60fps for a PS4 pro and PS5

 The problems arise when playing on a remote network:
 * It requires a very high-speed internet on both sides
 * Even if there are high-speed networks, you are dependent on the Sony server that allows you to communicate to the PlayStation.
 * Sony's servers are a limited resource, the more users for remote play, the lesser the quality will be.
 To give you an idea: although having very high speed on both sides, we were only able to run the PS4 remotely at 540p (which is sad really since most of PS4 games are made for 1080p) and 30fps.
-Trying to go as high as 720p remotely was constantly disconnecting (potentially due to Sony's servers saturating).
+Trying to go as high as 720p remotely, in our experience, was constantly disconnecting.
 <p align="center">
  <img src="./images/without_vpn.JPG">
 </p>